Skip to content

 Redirect 301 /best-wordpress-blog-today https://linodash.com/best-wp-blog/

-If you want to redirect an entire domain to a new one, you can use the following code snippet to make the changes:
+Now, if you want to redirect an entire domain to a new one, you can use the following code snippet to make the changes:

 <IfModule mod_rewrite.c>